Pensacola Area Chiefs Host Pearl Harbor Remembrance Ceremony

-PENSACOLA, Fla. -- Naval Air Station (NAS) Pensacola Chief Petty Officers stand in formation during the Pensacola Area Chief Petty Officer Association (PACPOA)-led Pearl Harbor Remembrance Ceremony Dec.
-6 at Barrancas National Cemetery onboard the air station.
-The annual event is designed to pay respect to the men and women killed and injured during the attack at Pearl Harbor and impress the importance of Navy history on junior service members.
+PENSACOLA, Fla. – Service members, civilian employees and other guests gathered for a Pearl Harbor Remembrance ceremony Dec.
+6 at Barrancas National Cemetery onboard Naval Air Station (NAS) Pensacola, paying respect to the men and women killed and injured during the attack at Pearl Harbor.

+The Pensacola-area Chief Petty Officer Association (PACPOA) - along with members of the Fleet Reserve Association (FRA) and American Legion - led ceremony participants in a prayer and two-bell ceremony, acknowledging the more than 2,400 Sailors, Soldiers, Marines and civilians killed and the estimated 1,000 wounded during the Japanese attack on Pearl Harbor Dec.
+7, 1941.

+Additionally, 20 ships and more than 300 airplanes were damaged or destroyed during the attack on Pearl Harbor, with much of the regional military infrastructure like dry docks and airfields receiving severe damage.

 |Date Taken: